 short-term health insurance in Texas

 Yes.
-As of 2020, there were at least seven insurers offering short-term health insurance in Texas.
+As of 2023, there were at least six insurers offering short-term health insurance in Texas.

 Since 1997, Texas Department of Insurance (TDI) rules have defined short-term health insurance plans as coverage that ends within 12 months of the plan effective date.